Download Residential School Statement Of PurposeFile Size: 1.41 MB

 We provide unique learning opportunities for our pupils to help them engage with learning so that they can develop skills and grow in confidence to become proud members of our school community.

-The redeveloped provision greater supports primary aged pupils with ASD, Asperger’s Syndrome, ADHD and associated challenging behaviours.
 This provision incorporates the existing best practice and expertise oﬀered at Pontville but in a more nurturing and specialist environment.

 The aim of the primary provision is to support pupils so that their transition into Key Stage 3 is smooth and they adapt and adjust to their new and exciting chapter with us.
 The primary provision includes two classrooms with IT facilities, a group communication room and a sensory room.
 Pupils will also have their own playground facilities and access to our onsite farm and activity areas.